 7. The use of witches and cats (together with ghosts) as part of the Halloween festivities originated with the Druids, who believed that all manner of supernatural spooks – witches included – were out to get the ‘normal folk’ on Halloween night.
 And the black cats?
 They got bad press back in the dark ages as actually being evil humans who had been changed into felines as punishment for their dastardly deeds.

 8. We’ve already compiled our list of scary but not too scary movies for Halloween with the kids, but who among us has been outright terrified by the original 1978 Halloween movie?
-Apparently its budget was even more frightening than the film: that iconic mask Michael Meyers wears is actually a mask originally used by William Shatner in Star Trek!
+Apparently its budget was even more frightening than the film: just $325,000USD!
+Savings were made wherever they could be made, and that iconic mask Michael Meyers wears is actually a mask originally used by William Shatner in Star Trek!

-9. According to a recent Google report, the most popular Halloween costumes for 2017, based on Google searches, are Wonder Woman, Harley Quinn, clowns, unicorns and rabbits.
-Multi-coloured, long eared clown with super powers it is then.
+9. According to a recent reports, the most popular Halloween costumes for 2018, based on Google searches, are Fornite characters, The Incredibles, Black Panther, Jurassic World and Stranger Things.
+Stretchy, heroic, alien dino it is then.